-Corporations and non-charitable foundations are subject to corporation tax at a tax rate of 15 per cent.
-An additional trade tax of about 15 per cent is due for all corporations.
+Corporations and non-charitable foundations are subject to corporation tax at a tax rate of 15 per cent plus solidarity surcharge of 5.5 per cent of the tax.
+An additional trade tax of about 15 per cent (at the discretion of the competent local authority) is due for all corporations.
 Foundations are subject to trade tax only to the extent that they are engaged in trade or business.
 Partnerships are treated as fiscally transparent; the income is attributed to the partners according to their interest in the partnership and subject to income tax at their level.
 The partnership itself may be subject to trade tax; the partners will receive a tax credit for their personal income tax for any trade tax levied at the partnership's level.
-IHT or gift tax is levied if a non-charitable foundation is created or endowed with assets.
+IGT is levied if a non-charitable foundation is created or endowed with assets.